Dave-team/Knowledge-base/Writing.md

 - Make sure the first sentence grabs the reader
 - Write short sentences
 - Avoid putting multiple thoughts in a sentence
+- Be clear in what you want to share
+- Choose your words: say love instead of really like